pimbongaerts/pachyseris/media/README.md

-# "Morphological stasis masks ecologically distinct coral species on tropical reefs"
+# "Morphological stasis masks ecologically divergent coral species on tropical reefs"

 Several photographs from the fieldwork associated with this study (photo credits in the filenames).